Curd Nutrition Facts: How Many Calories Does Curd Have?

 Nutritional Content Of Curd

 Nowadays people are more aware of what they are eating and about its nutritional content also.
 As we said earlier that curd is a very crucial part of every Indian diet so it’s important for people to know about curd calories.
-As per USDA, 100 grams of plain whole milk curd contains the following nutrients –
+As per USDA, the nutritional value per 100 grams of curd is as follows :

-Besides the calories in curd, it also has a high protein content of about 10-12 grams depending on the type of curd.
+Besides the calories in curd, the amount of protein in curd is close to 10-12 grams depending on the type of curd.

 A protein-rich diet is necessary for our body’s growth and development.
 Sometimes, commercially sold curds have a high protein content in comparison to homemade curd because of the addition of dry milk during curd processing.

 Whey or casein may be used depending on the solubility in water.
 Plenty of casein in the form of alpha- casein is present in curd, which is around 80% of protein.
-It is due to this particular variety of protein your curd looks as white as milk.
+It is due to this particular variety of protein in curd that gives it a white color appearance.
 It is very beneficial in mineral absorption, such as calcium and phosphorus, which further improves low blood pressure.

 You must have heard about whey protein that’s especially recommended for athletes and bodybuilders.
 20% whey is found in curd protein, high in branched-chain amino acids (BCAAs) valine, leucine, and isoleucine.
 It greatly helps in weight loss and maintaining blood pressure.